BritishMachineVisionAssociation/BMVC2021/authors/reviewing-guidelines.md

 <p>Q. How should I treat the supplementary material?<br />
 A. The supplementary material is intended to provide details of derivations and results that do not fit within the paper format or space limit.
 Ideally, the paper should indicate when to refer to the supplementary material, and you need to consult the supplementary material only if you think it is helpful in understanding the paper and its contribution.
 According to the Author Guidelines, the supplementary material MAY NOT include results on additional datasets, results obtained with an improved version of the method (e.g., following additional parameter tuning or training), or an updated or corrected version of the submission PDF.
 If you find that the supplementary material violates these guidelines, please contact the Program Chairs.</p>

-<p>Q. Can I request additional experiments in the author rebuttal?
-How should I treat additional experiments reported by authors in the rebuttal?<br />
+Q. Can I request additional experiments in the author rebuttal/revision?
+How should I treat additional experiments reported by authors in the rebuttal/revision?<br />
-A. In your review, you may request clarifications or additional illustrations in the rebuttal.
-Per a passed 2018 PAMI-TC motion, reviewers should not request substantial additional experiments for the rebuttal, or penalize for lack of additional experiments.
-"Substantial" refers to any experiment that involves running code, e.g., to create tables or figures with new results.&nbsp;Authors should not include new experimental results in the rebuttal, and reviewers should discount any such results when making their final recommendation.
-The rebuttal may include figures with illustrations or comparison tables of results reported in the submission/supplemental material or in other papers.</p>

-<p>&nbsp;</p>
+A. In your review, you may request clarifications or additional illustrations in the rebuttal/revision.
+Reviewers may ask for new experiments if they feel that it is essential for the paper to be accepted **but** reviewers should take into account that authors only have 2 weeks for rebuttal/revision and should therefore not request more substantial experiments.